 Upcoming community events in the parks include:

-Intro to Photography in the Parks -- Professional photographer Libby Williams will lead a three-hour class on the basics of photography in Charleston’s parks.
+Intro to Photography in the Parks — Professional photographer Libby Williams will lead a three-hour class on the basics of photography in Charleston’s parks.
 The class is 9 a.m. to noon on Saturday, Oct.
 7 at the Charleston Parks Conservancy office, 720 Magnolia Road, Suite 25, in West Ashley.
 Explore composition, light and techniques to learn how to take great photos of the parks and beyond.
-Participants will spend a few hours in the classroom and then go outside for hands-on instruction to perfect their craft and tell as story with their camera.
+Participants will spend a few hours in the classroom and then go outside for hands-on instruction to perfect their craft and tell a story with their camera.
+For the hunters out there, you’ll even learn what to look for in the perfect spot to set up your trail camera, which needs to take into account the lighting and angles in order to get the perfect view.
 Note: This class is not designed to teach attendees how to use their camera, so come with some basic knowledge of how the camera works.
 A DSLR camera is recommended, but all cameras are welcome.
 Cost is $40.
 Space is limited so please register at charlestonparksconservancy.org

 Williams has been taking photos and doing graphic design work for the Charleston Parks Conservancy since its inception.
 She has worked as a photographer all over the state, region, country and even traveled around the world following her dream and telling stories for her clients.
 Her work has appeared locally in publications like Charleston magazine, City Paper, Skirt!, and Garden & Gun.
 Williams got her start in photography early, begging her parents for her first SLR camera at the age of 10.
 She hasn’t stopped shooting since.